page title icon The Business Owner’s Roadmap to Personal Development

 Enter your email to get our free 8-page report with 20 personal development tips to upgrade your life and mindset.
 You'll also get our weekly newsletter where we share personal growth advice and resources to help you get 1% better every day!

 You’re human.
 It’s impossible to know how to do everything and be good at everything in life in general.
-So why in your business, do you think you should be able to do it all?
+So why do you think you should be able to do it all in your business?

-In personal development, it’s not essential that you learn how to do everything under the sun.
+On your roadmap to personal development, it’s not essential that you learn how to do everything under the sun.
+If you think this is part of your purpose, you’ll be stretched thin in no time.
 Instead, you do better focusing on areas of interest to you.

 My philosophy of learning is in line with what Darren Hardy teaches.
 He says that when you’re trying to teach yourself things, you should put your education into two categories: